ChristianPRO1982/lyrics-slide-show/docs/app_member/functional_requirements.md

 They must not be folded into `m_preferences`.

 The active documented preference contract is currently centered on the persistent `songs` search state.

+`app_member` owns the persistence schema and validation contract for that search state.

+The current load/save helpers that apply this contract at runtime live in `app_song.search`, not in `app_member.views`.

 The presence of a `theme_slug` column in the schema does not by itself make `app_member` the runtime source of truth for theme selection.
 That behavior must stay aligned with `docs/app_main/functional_requirements.md`.